Worksite Wellness

 High-Cost Activities

-- *Provide individual, group or telephone cessation counseling on-site.
+- *Provide individual, group or telephone cessation counseling onsite.
 Resource: Affordable Care Act Tobacco Cessation Guidance Toolkit

-- *Provide counseling through a health plan sponsored individual, group or telephone counseling program.
+- *Provide counseling through a health plan-sponsored individual, group or telephone counseling program.
 Resource: Affordable Care Act Tobacco Cessation Guidance Toolkit

 The asterisk (*) denotes the items with the highest return on investment.
 Try to incorporate as many of these suggestions as possible!